-Looking for some cool reads for your kindle?
-Why don’t you give mystery genre a try and check out these new titles on Amazon Store?
-We came across these exciting titles recently and decided to share them with you.
-You can check out more details about each book by clicking on the images.
+Looking for some cool new mystery reads for your kindle?
+We suggest you give mystery genre a try and check out these new titles on Amazon.

 Junior can’t help but think the whole thing is a little crazy.
 After all, it’s been seventy years.
 Even if someone did set Dolores up for a fall from grace back then, they’re probably long dead now.
 But he can’t say no to Irwin Dressler (no one can, really).
 So he starts digging.
 And what he finds is that some vendettas never die—they only get more dangerous.